meilisearch/documentation/learn/configuration/instance_options.md

 Designates the location of the configuration file to load at launch.

 ::: warning
-Specifying this option in the configuration file will throw an error.
+Specifying this option in the configuration file itself will throw an error (assuming Meilisearch is able to find your configuration file).
 :::

 ### Database path